The 4 R’s: Rescue Recovery Rehab Release

 We want wild nature to stay wild.

 MARS moving to a new home

-In May, MARS begins a transition to a brand new 11-acre facility several kilometres from the current home.
+In May, MARS began transitioning to a brand new 11-acre home several kilometres from its original location.

 The new MARS Wildlife Rescue Centre will have expanded capacity and all the bells and whistles a top-of-the-line rescue facility needs to manage a growing caseload.